2217 Statement Applying Prior Art in a Request Filed under 35 U.S.C. 302 [R-07.2015]

 “(e) the invention was described in — (1) an application for patent, published under section 122(b), by another filed in the United States before the invention by the applicant for patent or (2) a patent granted on an application for patent by another filed in the United States before the invention by the applicant for patent, except that an international application filed under the treaty defined in section 351(a) shall have the effects for the purposes of this subsection of an application filed in the United States only if the international application designated the United States and was published under Article 21(2) of such treaty in the English language; or”

-Substantial new questions of patentability must be based on patents or printed publications.
+Substantial new questions of patentability in a reexamination proceeding filed under 35 U.S.C.
+302 must be based on patents or printed publications.
 Other matters, such as public use or on sale, inventorship, 35 U.S.C.
 101, 35 U.S.C.
 112, conduct, etc., will not be considered when making the determination on the request and should not be presented in the request.
 Further, a prior art patent or printed publication cannot be properly applied as a ground for reexamination if it is merely used as evidence of alleged prior public use or on sale, insufficiency of disclosure, etc. The prior art patent or printed publication must be applied directly to claims under 35 U.S.C.
 103 and/or an appropriate portion of 35 U.S.C.
 102 or relate to the application of other prior art patents or printed publications to claims on such grounds.

 The statement applying the prior art may, where appropriate, point out that claims in the patent for which reexamination is requested are entitled only to the filing date of the patent and are not supported by an earlier foreign or United States patent application whose filing date is claimed.
 For example, the effective date of some of the claims in a patent which resulted from a continuing application under 35 U.S.C.
 120 could be the filing date of the continuing application since those claims were not supported in the parent application.
 Therefore, intervening patents or printed publications are available as prior art.
 See In re Ruscetta, 255 F.2d 687, 118 USPQ 101 (CCPA 1958), In re van Langenhoven, 458 F.2d 132, 173 USPQ 426 (CCPA 1972).
 See also MPEP § 211.05.

-Typically, substantial new questions of patentability in a reexamination proceeding are based on “prior art” patents and publications.
+Typically, substantial new questions of patentability in a reexamination proceeding filed under 35 U.S.C.
+302 are based on “prior art” patents and publications.
 There are exceptions, however.
 For example, in In re Lonardo, 119 F.3d 960, 43 USPQ2d 1262 (Fed.
 Cir.
 1997), the Federal Circuit upheld a nonstatutory double patenting rejection in which the patent upon which the rejection was based and the patent under reexamination shared the same effective filing date.
 See also the discussion as to double patenting in MPEP § 2258.
 Analogously, for reexamination proceedings examined under the first-to-invent prior art regime, a 35 U.S.C.
-102(g)(2) rejection may be asserted in a reexamination proceeding based on the examples illustrated in the chart below:
+102(g)(2) rejection may be asserted in a reexamination proceeding based on the examples illustrated below:

 The mere citation of new patents or printed publications without an explanation does not comply with 37 CFR 1.510(b)(2).
 Requester must present an explanation of how the cited patents or printed publications are applied to all claims which requester considers to merit reexamination.
 This not only sets forth the requester’s position to the Office, but also to the patent owner (where the patent owner is not the requester).
 A request for reexamination, including the citation form (form on which the references are listed), must not include citations to background references or other references which are not used to support a SNQ or proposed rejection of the claims, and explained in the request as to providing such support.
 Without explanation for each of the references the request seeks to make of record, the request lacks the requisite “detailed explanation of the pertinency and manner of applying the cited prior art to every claim for which reexamination is requested.”